Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 For simplicity purpose and to provide a solution that is independent of Interstellar network specificity, we don't create and manage specific accounts related to our specific AA model i.e. related to mobile devices hardware secure element/TEE and its key managments.
 The android device  used for evaluation requires NFC capabilities.
-> such capabilities are getting more nad more ubiquitous on smartphones
+> such capabilities are getting more nad more ubiquitous on smartphones All deliverables are to be run / compiled on Linux x86_64 to comply with our current CI.